dremin/message-bridge/README.md

 If your machine has performance problems rendering the standard Message Bridge web client, there are a few settings at the very top of `Public/app.js` that you may change to improve performance:
 - **chatsLimit** (default: 20) Number of chats to load in the left pane
 - **messagesLimit** (default: 20) Number of messages to load in the right pane
-- **inlineImages** (default: true) Whether image attachments should be rendered inline or shown as download links.
-Due to the large size of modern digital photo files, disabling this setting can make a substantial performance improvement on slower machines and browsers.
+- **inlineImages** (default: true) Whether image attachments should be rendered inline or shown as download links
+- **inlineImageMaxSize** (default: 300) The maximum dimension of an inline image thumbnail
 - **refreshInterval** (default: 3000) How often (in milliseconds) to check for new messages

 #### Using the "lite" Message Bridge client